-What Popular Video Game Is Called “Big Pineapple” In Order To Dodge Chinese Censorship?
+What Popular Video Game Was Called “Big Pineapple” In Order To Dodge Chinese Censorship?

 Answer: Diablo III